Why Software Development is Time Consuming and How You Can Speed it Up

 As the name suggests, requirement complexity refers to challenges in determining the project’s goals and objectives.
 An example of this is when the end goal of a software product is not clear.
 Sometimes, the end goal is even hidden from the development team.

 When software projects are restricted by time, it can lead to deadline complexity.
-Complexity is increased when the estimation of length done by development team is not matched with the deadline date.
-With that the team is required to take additional actions, such as neglect some quality assurance actions, increase team or decrease scope.
+Complexity is increased when the estimation of length done by the development team is not matched with the deadline date.
+With that, the team is required to take additional actions, such as neglecting some quality assurance actions, increasing the team, or decreasing scope.

 This type of complexity refers to the difficulty that arises from structural (internal) mismatches within the enterprise.

 At times, a project encounters more than one kind of complexity, which makes the entire process even more complex (and negatively influences development speed).